26th Canadian Ministry

 The Twenty-Sixth Canadian Ministry was the combined cabinet, chaired by Prime Minister Jean Chrétien, and the contemporary secretaries of state.
-It governed Canada from 4 November 1993 to 12 December 2003, including the 35th Canadian Parliament, the 36th, and the first half of the 37th.
+It governed Canada from 4 November 1993 to 12 December 2003, including the 35th Canadian Parliament, the 36th, and most of the 37th.
 The government was formed by the Liberal Party of Canada.
 One particular fact of this ministry is the creation of Secretaries of State out of the Cabinet, but still in the ministry.